As an Amazon Associate I earn from qualifying purchases.

 A couple of times a month we have a buyer message us saying that the tracking reports that the item was delivered but they don’t have it.

-Most times this is simply a problem with USPS tracking and the item is delivered the next business day.
+Most times this is simply a problem with USPS tracking (one of many) and the item is delivered the next business day.
 Other times, it is because the address the buyer gave us has a problem.

 And then there is the other option, someone is trying to scam you.